General structure of gauge boson propagator and its spectra in a hot magnetized medium: General Structure of a gauge boson self-energy

 \subsection{Finite temperature and zero magnetic field case}

-We begin with the general structure of the gauge boson self-energy in vacuum, given as \bea \Pi^{\mn}(P^2) = V^{\mn}\Pi(P^2), \eea where the form factor $\Pi(P^2)$ is Lorentz invariant and depends only on the four scalar $P^2$.
+We begin with the general structure of the gauge boson self-energy in vacuum, given as \bea \Pi^{\mn}(P) = V^{\mn}\Pi(P^2), \eea where the form factor $\Pi(P^2)$ is Lorentz invariant and depends only on the four scalar $P^2$.
 The vacuum projection operator is \bea V^{\mu\nu} = g^{\mu\nu}-\frac{P^\mu P^\nu}{P^2}, \eea with the metric $g^{\mu\nu}\equiv(1,-1,-1,-1)$ and $P^\mu\equiv(p_0, \bm{p})=(p^0,p^1,p^2,p^3)$.
-The self-energy satisfies the gauge invariance through the transversality condition \bea P_\mu \Pi^{\mu\nu} (P^2)= 0 , \eea and it is also symmetric \bea \Pi^{\mu\nu} (P^2)= \Pi^{\nu\mu} (P^2). \eea The conditions in Eqs.~(\ref{trans_cond}) and (\ref{symm_cond}) are sufficient to obtain ten components of $\Pi^{\mu\nu}$.
+The self-energy satisfies the gauge invariance through the transversality condition \bea P_\mu \Pi^{\mu\nu} (P)= 0 , \eea and it is also symmetric \bea \Pi^{\mu\nu} (P)= \Pi^{\nu\mu} (P). \eea The conditions in Eqs.~(\ref{trans_cond}) and (\ref{symm_cond}) are sufficient to obtain ten components of $\Pi^{\mu\nu}$.

 The presence of finite temperature ($\beta=1/T$) or heat bath breaks the Lorentz (boost) invariance of the system.
-In finite temperature one accumulates all the necessary four vectors and tensors present to form a general covariant structure of the gauge boson self-energy.
+In finite temperature one accumulates four vectors and tensors to form a general covariant structure of the gauge boson self-energy.
 Those are $P^\mu, \, g^{\mu\nu}$ from vacuum and the four-velocity $u^\mu$ of the heat bath, discreetly introduced because of the medium.
-With these one can form four types of tensors, namely $P^\mu P^\nu, P^\mu u^\nu + u^\mu P^\nu, u^\mu u^\nu$ and $g^{\mu\nu}$.
-These four tensors can be reduced to two independent mutually orthogonal projection tensors by virtue of the constraints provided by the transversality condition given above in Eq.~(\ref{trans_cond}).
+With these one can form four symmetric basis tensors, namely $P^\mu P^\nu, P^\mu u^\nu + u^\mu P^\nu, u^\mu u^\nu$ and $g^{\mu\nu}$.
+These four tensors can be reduced to two independent mutually orthogonal projection tensors by virtue of the constraints provided by the transversality condition in Eq.~(\ref{trans_cond}).
 One uses them to construct manifestly Lorentz-invariant structure of the gauge boson self-energy and propagator at finite temperature which have been discussed in the literature in details~\cite{ Das;1997, Lebellac;1996, Kapusta:1989tk}.
 Nevertheless, we briefly discuss some of the essential points that would be very useful in constructing those general structures for a magnetized hot medium.

-We now begin by defining Lorentz scalars, vectors and tensors that characterize the heat bath or hot medium:
+We now begin by defining Lorentz scalars, vectors and tensors that characterize the heat bath or hot medium in a local rest frame: